-- + Ideas that sit within the Scalable Neural Interfaces opportunity space.
-By this, we mean your proposal should show how your idea either aligns with or challenges the assumptions of the Summary, Beliefs, or Observations in the opportunity space document. - + Ideas that could change the conversation about what is possible or valuable. - + Ideas that range from early stage curiosity-driven research through to pre-commercial science and technology.
+- + Ideas that sit within the 'Programmable Plants' opportunity space.
+By this, we mean your proposal should show how your idea either aligns with or challenges the assumptions of the Summary, Beliefs, or Observations in the opportunity space document. - + Both land plants and aquatic plants (including green algae) are in scope